s4y/dotfiles/README.md

 # .files

-Configuration files for command line programs I use — like `bash`.
+Configuration files for command line programs I use — like `bash`

 ## bash_profile